google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

     the server writes too fast it will either block the rendering thread (causing poor thread utilization) or it will buffer unbounded bytes in RAM.
-    If we are buffering too much, it may be better for rendering to pause and for the request thread to serve another request.
+    If we are buffering too much, it may be better for rendering to pause and for the request thread to serve another request while waiting for output buffers to drain.

 Given these constraints, the above direct approach will not work.
 So instead we could generate something like this: